OutSystems/docs-product/src/deliver-mobile/app-shielding/intro.md

 <div class="info" markdown="1">

 To use OutSystems App Shield, you need to have a license.
-If you haven't got it already, contact our sales team.
+If you haven't got it already, contact the sales team.

 </div>